Bounding Radon numbers via Betti numbers: Introduction

 \section{Introduction}

-The classical Radon's theorem \cite{Radon1921} states that it is possible to split any $d+2$ points in $\R^d$ into two disjoint parts whose convex hulls intersect.
-It is natural to ask what happens to the statement, if one starts varying the notion of convexity.
+Radon's theorem \cite{Radon1921} is a central result in convex geometry.
+It states that it is possible to split any $d+2$ points in $\R^d$ into two disjoint parts whose convex hulls intersect.
+It is natural to ask what happens to the statement, if one replaces convexity with a more general notion.